microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     single = "single"
 }

-// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "AccordionItem" because one of its declarations is marked as @internal
 //
 // @public